One of the entrances to the nature reserve.

 The woodland is, as you'd expect, home to a range of wildlife with a reputation for fine displays of bluebells in the spring.
 The park is worth a visit at any time of year, however, due to the fantastic views over the town.
 From the promenade to Penparcau, just about all of the town can be surveyed from the old quarry.

-Ceredigion County Council designated Parc Penglais their first nature reserve in 1996.
+Ceredigion County Council designated Penglais Nature Park their first nature reserve in 1996.

 Routes in to the park include: